snwinz/ServerlessApplicationSearcher/README.md

 The program requires a github token connected with a github account.
 The token is saved as a system variable 'GITHUB_API_TOKEN'.

-Each of the ten search results is saved within a own file.
-Afterwards, information about the projects are gathtered before they are evaluated.
+The result of the search is saved in a file which contains the applications identified with relevant information.
+The file is evaluated by the tool afterwards.